adey-px/milestone1/README.md

 ### 2.2 Wireframes
 In order to bring the idea of this project to life, wireframes were produced with the use of <a href="https://www.balsamiq.com/">Balsamic</a>
-See uploaded folder named "wireframes" for imgages of the wireframes designed to show Desktop, Tablet and Mobile views of the site.
+The folder named "wireframes" has been uploaded in this project's GitHub repository.
+The folder contains images of the wireframes designed to show Desktop, Tablet and Mobile views of the site.

 ## 3.0 Features
 ## 3.1 Existing Features